-The Multi-Year Plan (draft completed 2/7/98; Draft MYIP, 6/4/97) outlines the subbasin conditions and limiting factors, and defines objectives and strategies to achieve these goals and principles, to address the problems faced by fish and wildlife.
-Specific actions are detailed in each year's Annual Implementation Work Plan (AIWP) and the Northwest Power Planning Council's Fish and Wildlife Program, Columbia River Inter-Tribal Fish Commission's "Spirit of the Salmon" Tribal Recovery Plan (TRP), Draft Recovery Plan for Snake River Salmon, Tribal and State Subbasin Plans, etc.
+The Multi-Year Plan (draft completed 2/7/98; Draft MYIP, 6/4/97) outlines subbasin conditions and limiting factors, and defines objectives and strategies to achieve these goals and principles, to address problems faced by fish and wildlife.
+Specific actions are detailed in each year's AIWP and the NPPC's Fish and Wildlife Program, Columbia River Inter-Tribal Fish Commission's (CRITFC) "Spirit of the Salmon" Tribal Recovery Plan (TRP), Draft Recovery Plan for Snake River Salmon, Tribal and State Subbasin Plans, etc.